davidjwatts/portuguese_fires/Final_Report.md

 ### Algorithms

-Several variable shrinking regression methods were tested including: standard least squares regression, ridge regression, elastic net, and lasso lars.
+Several variable shrinking regression methods were tested in addition to standard least squares, including: ridge regression, lasso regression, and elastic net.
 These all had very similar results, which isn't surprising because they are trying to minimize a function that penalizes coefficients for overall size.
+However, since the data is so noisy, the models did worse than guessing zero for each fire.

 Support vector regression with linear and radial basis kernels was tested.
 Hyper-parameters for both include C and epsilon values which determine what to do with error values within certain ranges.
-Optimal values were found to be 3.0 and 0.31 for the radial basis kernel, which outperforms the linear kernel consistently.
-The optimal gamma hyper-parameter was found to be 0.075, which is the coefficient on the kernel function.
+The gamma parameter is usually related to the spread of the target data set.
+The radial basis kernel consistently outperforms the linear kernel, and both consistently outperformed guessing a fire size of 0.

 Lastly, gradient boosting regression was tried.
 Hyper-parameters include the loss function to be minimized and the function to determine the quality of each tree split.
-The optimal settings for both were absolute deviation.
+The optimal settings for both were absolute deviation, since our score to optimize for, MAE, is based on absolute deviation.
+This model performed between the two support vector regression models.

 The clear leaders are gradient boosting regression and support vector regression with radial basis kernel.
 I constructed an ensemble method consisting of averaging the predictions from those two models, and this yields the best average MAE scores over repeated tests.
-This makes sense since the two methods are substantially different in their approach, and there should be some reduction in bias.
+This makes sense since the two methods are substantially different in their approach, and there should be some reduction in bias by combining them.

 Technique |   MAE (30 trial avg)
 ---|---
-Mean distance from the mean |  18.57
-Linear Regression |  13.01
+Linear Regression |  13.00
-Ridge Regression |  12.99
+Ridge Regression |  12.98
-Elastic Net |  12.99
+Elastic Net |  12.98
-Lasso Lars |  12.99
+Lasso |  12.98
+Guessing 0 fire size |  12.85
-SVR Linear |  12.85
+SVR Linear |  12.84
-GBR |  12.71
+GBR |  12.70
-SVR Rbf |  12.70
+SVR Rbf |  12.67
-Hybrid |  12.69
+Hybrid |  12.66

+### Best Model

+The best model is ensemble that averages the the predictions from the support vector regression model with radial basis kernel and the gradient boosting regression model with maximum depth of one, with absolute value for the criterion and loss functions.
+Parameters for the SVR are C = 4.76, epsilon = 0.294, and gamma = 0.075.

+Hyperparameters were found in part by starting with those cited in the paper and searching the surrounding neighborhoods.
-Hyper-parameters for the SVR and GBR models were fitted using 30 iterations of 10-fold cross-validation using a set of parameters surrounding base-line settings presented in the article.
-SVR parameters superior to those used in the article were achieved, but only reducing average MAE from 12.71 to 12.70.
+SVR MAE scores superior to those used in the article were achieved, but only reducing average MAE from 12.71 to 12.67.
 The ensemble method managed to shave another hundredth off average MAE.

 ### Results